cortiz/xero-plasma/README.md

 ### !!!
 Warning !!!

-### This script is intended for Single nVidia GPU based Desktops nothing else !
+### Intended for Single nVidia GPU based Desktops ONLY !
 **( ...
 For now )**
 </div>
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------